danielGcarter/Portfolio/README.md

   <dl>
   <dt>Change Analysis Project</dt>
-  A project analyzing changes to the Fischer Island area of the Willamette River in Corvallis, Oregon due to human activity.
+  A project analyzing changes to the Fischer Island area of the Willamette River in Corvallis, Oregon due to human activity.<br>
+  Content consist of:
   <dd>-Fischer Island, Corvallis, OR Change Analysis</dd>
   </dl>

   <dl>
   <dt>Toutle River Change Analysis</dt>
   An analysis of the Toutle and Cowlitz river confluence after the eruption of Mt.
-St. Helens in 1980.
+St. Helens in 1980.<br>
+  Content consist of:
   <dd>-Toutle and Cowlitz River Change Analysis</dd>
   </dl>